oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 ### Objectives

-In this lab, you will learn how to use Liquibase to generate the base changelog of the HR Schema.
+In this lab, you will

+- Learn how to use Liquibase to generate the base changelog of the HR Schema.

 ## Task 1: Run lb generate-schema to generate the base changelog